Before transfer, closing, or city-boundary assumptions harden

 How it works

-One calm path from uncertainty to action
+One calm path from city signal to next action

 01